aditipolkam/aditipolkam/README.md

 ---

 Apart from this I am
+- the winner of 'Best Hack built on Ethereum + Polygon' track at the [wmn; 2023](https://devfolio.co/projects/equiid-66ab) hackathon 🏆
-- winner of hackathon bounty for my project [Newsletter API](https://github.com/aditipolkam/newsletter-api-mailchain) built at Developer DAO X Mailchain mini hackathon
+- a winner of a hackathon bounty for my project [Newsletter API](https://github.com/aditipolkam/newsletter-api-mailchain) built at Developer DAO X Mailchain mini hackathon 🥇
-- a Developer DAO Member D_D
+- a Developer DAO Member 👀
 - The Phoenix Guild Pune Chapter Lead 🌷
 - Advocate for Hyperlane India ⏩
 - SheFi S8 Scholar 💫